aivarsk/aivarsk.github.io/about.md

 My name is Aivars Kalvans.
 I write software (C, C++ and Python) that runs on Oracle Database and Tuxedo for more than 17 years now.
 I tinker with internals of Oracle and various other software and develop [an Open Source alternative to Oracle Tuxedo](https://github.com/fuxedo/fuxedo) called [Fuxedo](http://fuxedo.io).

+I'm writing a book about developing modern Oracle Tuxedo applications using Python 3, stay tuned!

 Some other code I have written both bad and "good enough":

 - [Scruffy UML](https://github.com/aivarsk/scruffy) - creates UML diagrams from textual description.